 It can be done though, and in my guide today I’m here to walk you through exactly how to cut brisket.

-Slicing brisket is where you can either be rewarded with beautiful cuts of meat, or punished with the disappointment of botching the joint.
+Slicing brisket is where you can either be rewarded with beautiful portions of meat, or punished with the disappointment of botching the joint.

 You need to do it in a particular way, and this is where it can all fall apart for some people.
 This can be the difference between getting it right with tender slow-cooked meat, or serving up string-like, chewy beef.

-The cutting needs to be done in two stages: One prior to smoking, and one after.
+The cutting needs to be done in two stages: One prior to cooking, and one after.

 We need to cut it down to size so you can fit it in your smoker, while ensuring that we keep the fat content we need to keep it as delicious as possible.